Divers voyages et missions du père Alexandre de Rhodes: Publication history

 This travel account was first published in 1653 by the librarian and print worker Sébastien Cramoisy.
 It was republished in 1854 under the slightly different title: Les Voyages et Mission du P. Alexandre de Rhodes de la compagnie de Jésus en la Chine et autres Royaumes de l’Orient, by the publisher Julien, Lanier.
-The latter edition includes a foreword by the editor Auguste Carayonwho belonged to the Society of Jesus, as well as some definitions of archaic words in the footnotes, no other alterations have been made.
+The latter edition includes a foreword by the editor Auguste Carayon who belonged to the Society of Jesus, as well as some definitions of archaic words in the footnotes, no other alterations have been made.

 Contemporary reception

-Alexandre de Rhodes’sLes Voyages et Mission du P. Alexandre de Rhodes de la compagnie de Jésus en la Chine et autres Royaumes de l’Orient has been examined in an essay by Micheline Lessard.
+Alexandre de Rhodes’s Les Voyages et Mission du P. Alexandre de Rhodes de la compagnie de Jésus en la Chine et autres Royaumes de l’Orient has been examined in an essay by Micheline Lessard.
 She uses discourse analysis in order to examine a few passages in the book as well as other seventeenth- and eighteenth-century Jesuit texts about Vietnam.
 She contends that the texts she analyses are all Orientalist.
 Through this argument she challenges Edwards Said’s definition of Orientalism, because according to him it developed in the eighteenth century, and not before.
 Moreover, in her analysis of de Rhodes’s travel narrative, Lessard has found that when the Jesuit would describe Vietnamese laws and customs, his commentary was revealing of his opinions on European society.
 Furthermore, she shows that the Chinese Rites Controversy affected de Rhodes’s writing as well.
 Due to the sensitive political climate created by the controversy, Jesuits felt the need to portray the Vietnamese in a more positive light.
 Alexandre de Rhodes did so by purposefully downplaying the practice of polygamy in Vietnam for instance.
 Finally, her comparison has shown, that de Rhodes’s representations slightly differed from the ones made by the other Jesuits.
 For instance, although he described Vietnamese religious customs as superstitious, he was still able to offer “a more descriptive and analytical account”.

 Michael Harrigan also briefly dealt with Alexandre de Rhodes’s travel book.
 He included the latter in his book, where he investigates how French travel narratives represented the Orient in the seventeenth century.
 In the chapter about the East Indies, he identifies a few tropes which were often found in the travel accounts he analyzed (Divers Voyages [...] is among them).
 Similarly to Lessard, Harrigan argues that these texts have Orientalist characteristics.